strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 title: Getting Started With Magic Functions
 ---

-<h3>Magic Functions in Jupyter Notebooks</h3>
+<h3>A Quick Intro to Magic Functions in Jupyter Notebooks</h3>

-If you have any experience with the command line interpreters like BASH, you can utilize some basic CLI command-line calls in Jupyter as well.
-Jupyter comes with a large number of predefined functions ("magics") that utilize command-line-like syntax and are prefaced with % or %%.
-You can also define your own magic functions and type %automagic to call magic commands without the %.
+If you have any experience with the command line interpreters like BASH, you can utilize some basic CLI command-line calls in Jupyter in the form of predefined functions ("magics") that utilize command-line-like syntax and are prefaced with % or %%.
+You can also type %automagic to call magic commands without the %.

 Run `%magic` to get a list of magic functions in Jupyter Notebooks and you'll get documentation that looks like this: